LeiBAI/AGCRN/readme.md

 # Adaptive Graph Convolutional Recurrent Network for Traffic Forecasting

-This folder concludes the code and data of our AGCRN model.
+This folder concludes the code and data of our AGCRN model: [Adaptive Graph Convolutional Recurrent Network for Traffic Forecasting](https://arxiv.org/pdf/2007.02842.pdf).

 ## Structure:

-* data: including PEMSD4 and PEMSD8 dataset used in our experiments
+* data: including PEMSD4 and PEMSD8 dataset used in our experiments, which are released by and available at  [ASTGCN](https://github.com/Davidham3/ASTGCN/tree/master/data).

 * lib: contains self-defined modules for our work, such as data loading, data pre-process, normalization, and evaluate metrics.

 * model: implementation of our AGCRN model

-* pre-trained: saved models for PEMSD4 and PEMSD8 dataset

 ## Requirements